rlalik/HelloFitty/README.md

    * third marker shows parameter #3 with fixed value `1` and preserved limits `0 -- 2`
    * parameters #4 and #5 are free without limits

-1. Fitting functions can be stored in a file (as shown above) or created fro mthe code level:
+1. Fitting functions can be stored in a file (as shown above) or created from the code level:
    ```c++
    HistogramFitParams hfp("h1", "gaus(0)", "expo(3)", 0, 10);
    hfp.setParam(0, 10, 0, 20, ParamValue::FitMode::Free);